You are here

 10 Facts about CML

-Bone marrow, under healthy conditions, makes blood stem cells which over time mature into myeloid stem cells or lymphoid stem cells.
-A myeloid stem cell further matures and becomes either a red blood cell that carries oxygen around the body, platelets to form blood clots and stop bleeding or white blood cells (called granulocytes) which help combat disease and infection.
+Bone marrow contains early progenitor cells called stem cells which, over time, mature into myeloid stem cells or lymphoid stem cells.
+A myeloid stem cell goes on to further matures and become either red blood cells that carries oxygen around the body, platelets need to form blood clots to stop bleeding or white blood cells like lymphocytes, neutrophils, monocytes etc. which are involved in mounting an immune response in order to combat bacterial diseases and viral infections.

-With CML, too many of these granulocytes are created and they never mature properly so are not able to carry out their normal functions.
-These are leukaemia cells.
-Over time, they can build up in the blood and bone marrow and ‘crowd out’ healthy cells.
+With CML, too many of immature white cells are created by the original stem cells.
+Such cells are incapable of maturing in the right way, so are not able to carry out their normal immune function.
+These abnormal cells are leukaemia cells.
+Over time, the numbers increase in the bone marrow crowding out healthy white cells.

-Before 2001, treatment options for CML were limited and without a successful bone marrow transplant survival chances beyond a handful of years were not good with 3-5 years being the median survival rate.
-Thankfully, the vast majority of patients now enjoy a normal life-span with good quality of life thanks to a brand-new class of anti-cancer drugs.
-In 2011 a clinical trial reported that after a follow-up time of 8 years over 95% of patients were still alive, which is similar to what you would expect in the general population.
-Only about 1% of those in the study died of leukaemia in those 8 years.
+Before 2001, treatment options for CML were limited to chemotherapy and for eligible patients with an HLA matched donor, a stem cell transplant.
+For the majority survival between 3-5 years was the median survival rate.
+Thankfully, over 90% of chronic phase patients achieve their normal life-span with good quality of life.
+This is thanks to a class of targeted therapies called TKIs.
+In 2011 a clinical study of chronic phase CML reported that after a follow-up time of 8 years over 95% of patients treated with TKI therapy had survived, which is similar to what you would expect in the general population.
+Only about 1% of those in the study died of CML over those 8 years.

-A new class of drugs called Tyrosine Kinase Inhibitors (TKI) are responsible for revolutionising treatment for CML.
+A new class of drugs called Tyrosine Kinase Inhibitors (TKI) are responsible for revolutionising the treatment of CML.

 TKIs have been the most successful targeted therapies ever developed for any cancer.
-The very first TKI called Imatinib (brand name Glivec/Gleevec) was approved for use in 2001 specifically for CML.
-Since then, other TKIs have been developed for CML, as well as for other cancers, giving multiple treatment options for CML patients.
+The very first TKI was called Imatinib (brand name Glivec/Gleevec) and was approved for use in 2001 specifically for CML.
+Since then, other TKIs have been developed, giving unusually good treatment options for CML patients.
 Unlike traditional chemotherapy, TKIs are tablets taken on a daily basis and don’t require patients to receive treatment in a hospital setting.

 CML is caused by the fusion of two genes: BCR and ABL1.

-The fusion of 2 genes creates a new ‘oncogene’ called BCR-ABL1, located on chromosome 22.
-It is often referred to as the Philadelphia Chromosome, since it was first discovered in Philadelphia.
-Because genes carry instructions to create proteins, much like a recipe, the existence of this gene leads to the creation of an abnormal protein that signals for uncontrolled replication of leukaemic blood cells.
-It is not currently known why some people develop the Philadelphia Chromosome.
-Exposure to ionising radiation is one known risk factor.
+The fusion of 2 genes located on chromosomes 9 and 22 respectively, creates a new ‘oncogene’ called BCR-ABL1.
+This new 'fusion gene' is located on chromosome 22.
+It is referred to as the Philadelphia Chromosome, since it was first discovered by two researchers based in Philadelphia USA.
+Because genes carry the instructions to create cell signalling proteins, much like a very specific recipe, the existence of the Philadelphia chromosome leads to the creation of an abnormal protein that signals for uncontrolled replication of abnormal white blood cells in the marrow.
+It is not currently known why people might develop the Philadelphia Chromosome.
+However, possible exposure to ionising radiation is a known risk factor.

-Although CML is genetic at its root, it is not inherited from parents nor is it passed on to children.
+Although CML has a genetic abnormality at its root, it is not inherited from parents so it cannot be passed on to children.

-Most of us think that the genes we are born with are the genes we have for the rest of our life.
-But the body’s genes can change over time in small ways.
-Sometimes this causes no problems but sometimes it can cause more serious things like CML.
+Most of us think that the genes we are born with are the genes that we have for the rest of our life.
+But genes can change over time in small ways.
+Sometimes this does not cause problems, but sometimes it can be the cause of more serious health problems like CML.

-An abnormality in a stem cell inside the bone marrow causes CML.
+An abnormality in a stem cell inside the bone marrow is known to be the cause of PH+ CML.
 This genetic abnormality has no effect on the reproductive system.
 Because of this, the abnormal gene that causes CML does not pass from one generation to another.

-CML is a rare condition in the adult population, very rare in young adults under 19 and ultra-rare in children.
+CML is a rare condition in the adult population, very rare in young adults under 19 and ultra-rare in children and babies.

-Over their lifetime, approximately 1-2 people in every 100,000 will develop CML.
-Whilst incidence rates (the number of people each year developing CML) has remained static, the prevalence rate (the number of people living with CML) has increased hugely because patients that were previously dying are now living much longer.
+Over a lifetime, approximately 1-2 people in every 100,000 develop CML.
+Whilst the incidence rates (the number of people each year who develop CML) remains unchanged.
+Since the advent of TKI therapy, disease prevalence (the number of people living with CML within a given population) continues to increase as patients that previously did not survive are now living out their normal life span, very close to or the same as that of the normal population.

-The median age at diagnosis is 56 years old (meaning half of cases are diagnosed in patients older than this; half in younger).
+The median age at diagnosis is 56 years old (meaning half the cases diagnosed are older and half are younger).

-Incidence is pretty even around the world, although there is a slightly younger population diagnosed in Asia Pacific regions.
+The incidence rate of PH+cml is pretty even around the world, although there is a slightly younger population are diagnosed in the Asia Pacific regions.

-The earlier CML is diagnosed, the better the treatment options are.
+The earlier that CML is diagnosed, the better the treatment options are.

-CML has three phases: the Chronic Phase, the Accelerated Phase and Blast phase, also referred to as Blast Crisis.
-Most patients are diagnosed during the Chronic Phase.
+CML has three phases: Chronic Phase, Accelerated Phase and Blast phase, also referred to as Blast Crisis.
+The majority of patients in western countries are diagnosed during the Chronic Phase.

-CML that has entered the Blast phase is difficult to manage and acts like an acute leukaemia but treatment can sometimes bring it back to the chronic phase in preparation for a stem cell transplant.
-If CML in the Blast phase does not respond to this initial treatment, lifespan is usually measured in months.
+When CML progresses to the Blast phase it is very difficult to manage and behaves more like an acute leukaemia.
+However, more intensive treatment can bring it back to a 2nd chronic phase for a short time, in preparation for a stem cell transplant in eligible patients.
+If CML in the Blast phase does not respond to high dose chemotherapy in preparation for an SCT, survival is usually reduces to a few months.

-In some patients it may be possible to stop taking medication after they achieve a deep molecular response that is stable for at least 3 years.
-Once medication is stopped, regular blood tests will be needed to monitor for the presence of the fusion gene BCR-ABL1.
-It seems that, although the genetic marker is still detectable, they remain in treatment free remission (TFR).
-It is theorised that the patient’s immune system relearns its proper response to the abnormal cells and keeps the disease at very low or undetectable levels.
+When trying to see if TFR is an option in those with DMR, once medication is stopped, more regular qPCR tests will be needed to monitor the percentage of the BCR-ABL1 oncogene.
+Studies have shown that although the genetic marker is still detectable at an extremely low level, some can remain in treatment free remission (TFR).
+One theory is that the patient’s immune system 'relearns' how to control the abnormal cells and those effectively keeps the disease at very low or undetectable levels without therapy.

-This is an area of ongoing research and several clinical studies are in place to develop our understanding of which patients could be suitable to stop taking TKIs.
+This is an area of ongoing research and several clinical studies are in place to identify which patients might be suitable to achieve TFR and stop taking TKI therapy for the long term.

 Some patients can develop other mutations which might cause resistance to a particular TKI.

 The multidrug resistant mutation known as ‘T315i’ proved to be one of the most complex to treat.
-However a TKI called ponatinib was developed that can successfully treat CML positive for the T315i mutation.
+However a TKI called ponatinib was developed that can successfully treat CML with the T315i mutation.
+Another drug call aciminib (developed by Novartis) will hopefully be available soon to the small sub-population who do not response optimally to the other 5 TKIs.

 Though treatment options are better than ever, research for even better patient outcomes continues.